Where I overstate my case, exaggerate my achievements and ignore all the embarassing failures

 After pre-university at National College (Jayangar), Bangalore.
 I studied electrical engineering at Nanyang Technological University (NTU) as an Singapore Airlines-Neptune Orient Lines undergraduate scholar.
 I didn’t let that affect my education and most of that period was spent in the computer room mucking around with the university’s computer network, and the early internet.
 The first browser I used was Lynx.
 At NTU, I was member of the Merlion Project team that eventually put Singapore’s first microsatellite into space.
 Later I got an Master’s in Public Administration and a gold medal from Lee Kuan Yew School of Public Policy, National University of Singapore (NUS).

-I am currently a non-resident Senior Fellow at the Institute of South Asian Studies at the National University of Singapore; and serve on board of Jal Seva Foundation (WaterAid India) and the Government of Karnataka’s Vision Group on Higher Education.
+I am currently a non-resident Senior Fellow at the Institute of South Asian Studies at the National University of Singapore; and serve on board of Jal Seva Foundation (WaterAid India).
+I served on the Government of Karnataka’s Vision Group on Higher Education (2019-2022).
 This paragraph constitutes full disclosure of my conflict of interests.

 The brief history of my online presence

 BlogAdda interviewed me about my early days of blogging